 - A: Our Board of Directors recommends that you vote: - 1.
-FOR the election of the six director nominees named in this proxy statement; and - 2.
-FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+FOR the election of the six director nominees named in this proxy statement; - 2.
+FOR the amendment of the 2015 Omnibus Equity Incentive Plan; and - 3.
+FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.

-O: What is the effect of a broker non-vote?
+Q: What is the effect of a broker non-vote?

-A: Brokers or other nominees who hold shares for a beneficial owner have the discretion to vote on routine proposals when they have not received voting instructions from the beneficial owner at least ten days prior to the Annual Meeting.
+A: Brokers or other nominees who hold shares for a beneficial owner have the discretion to vote only on routine proposals such as Proposal 3 when they have not received voting instructions from the beneficial owner at least ten days prior to the Annual Meeting.
 A broker non-vote occurs when a broker or other nominee does not receive voting instructions from the beneficial owner and does not have the discretion to direct the voting of the shares.
-Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting but will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to certain proposals.
-Accordingly, a broker non-vote will not impact our ability to obtain a quorum or the outcome of voting on Proposal 1.
-Because brokers are entitled to vote on Proposal 2, we do not anticipate any broker non-votes with regard to this proposal.
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the

+Annual Meeting but will not be counted for purposes of determining the number of votes present in person or represented by proxy and entitled to vote with respect to certain proposals.
+Accordingly, a broker no n-vote will not impact our ability to obtain a quorum or the outcome of voting on non-routine proposals such as Proposal 1 or Proposal 2.
+Because brokers are entitled to vote on Proposal 3, we do not anticipate any broker non-votes with regard to this proposal.